Deep brain stimulation: Device components

-The DBS system consists of three components: a neurostimulator known as an implanted pulse generator (IPG), its leads and an extension.
-The neurostimulator has titanium housing and a battery that sends electrical pulses to the brain to interfere with neural activity through deafferentation.
+The DBS system consists of three components: a neurostimulator known as an implanted pulse generator (IPG), its leads, and an extension.
+The neurostimulator comprises a titanium housing and a battery that sends electrical pulses to the brain to interfere with neural activity through deafferentation.

 The leads are two coiled wires insulated in polyurethane with four platinum-iridium electrodes that allow delivery of electric charge from the battery pack implanted in the chest wall.
 The battery is usually situated subcutaneously below the clavicle and rarely in the abdomen.
 The leads, in turn, are connected to the battery by an insulated extension wire which travels from the chest wall superiorly along the back of the neck below the skin, behind the ear, and finally enters the skull through a surgically made burr hole to terminate in the deep nuclei of the brain.
 Microelectrodes (usually 1–5) are delivered through the burr holes.
-A combination of microelectrode recordings, microstimulation, macrostimulation, and neurophysiological mapping at the level of single neurons or local neuronal populations through local field potential analyses are used to increase specificity of placement for the most precise neurophysiologic effect possible.
+A combination of microelectrode recordings, microstimulation, macrostimulation, and neurophysiological mapping at the level of single neurons or local neuronal populations through local field potential analyses are used to increase the specificity of placement for the most precise neurophysiologic effect possible.

-After surgery, battery dosage is titrated to individual symptoms, a process which requires repeat visits to a clinician for readjustment.
+After surgery, battery dosage is titrated to individual symptoms, a process that requires repeat visits to a clinician for readjustment.

-DBS leads are placed in the brain according to the specific symptoms to be addressed and implantation may take place under local or general anesthesia.
-A hole about 14 mm in diameter is drilled in the skull and the probe electrode is inserted stereotactically, using either frame-based or frameless stereotaxis.
+DBS leads are placed in the brain according to the specific symptoms to be addressed, and implantation may take place under local or general anesthesia.
+A hole about 14 mm in diameter is drilled in the skull, and the probe electrode is inserted stereotactically, using either frame-based or frameless stereotaxis.
 During the awake procedure with local anesthesia, feedback from the individual is used to determine the optimal placement of the permanent electrode.
 During the asleep procedure, intraoperative MRI is used to image the brain during device placement.
 The installation of the IPG and extension leads occurs under general anesthesia.